ArthurMatthys/Rainfall/bonus2/walkthrough.md

 ```

 And tried to segfault the program with a buffer overflow.
-First we see that the `strncpy` copy up to 40 bytes in a 10 bytes buffer.
+First we see that the `strncpy` copies up to 40 bytes in a 10 bytes buffer.
 And we put a lot of bytes into the second argument :

 >bonus2@RainFall:~$ gdb -q --args ./bonus2 `python -c 'print("A" * 40)'` `python -c 'print("AAAABBBBCCCCDDDDEEEEFFFFGGGGHHHH")'`
 >Reading symbols from /home/user/bonus2/bonus2...(no debugging symbols found)...done.